Rakeela/dragora-notes/2021-4-23-Ninety-First.md

 The biggest problem in our society is that we do not honor the law of love consistently enough.

 ---
+Thus born of the Commonwealth and taught that I was to revere its ideals, I fell down a flight of punches in childhood and learned that I should be rejecting the Commonwealth in favor of a greater pacifism found elsewhere.
+I reject the idea that the nature of humanity is warlike and I do not believe that God's commandment to reproduce should take priority over the law of love.

+---
 Back to [[day-post-archive]]